emilyrosenberg/emily-rosenberg/README.md

 ## Credits
 - I used code from the Love Running Walkthrough Project extensively to outline this project.
 As the project progressed, I was able to replace much of that code with my own code.
-The structure and styling of several areas, including the navigation bar and the contact form, remain very close or identical to code from the walkthrough project. <br>
+The structure and styling of several areas, including the navigation bar and the contact form, remain very close or identical to code from the walkthrough project.
+These are credited more specifically in the style sheet. <br>
 - I was able to solve problems with help from Stack Overflow, FreeCodeCamp, and MakeUseOf. <br>
 - I used [this readme](https://github.com/marcin-kli/MP1/blob/Milestone-Projects/README.md#annies-portfolio-website) by Annie O'Donahoe as a framework for writing my readme.
 - I would like to thank my Code Institute mentor, Adegbenga Adeye, for reassurance, support, and extra resources. <br>